fractalic/challenge1-fall2015/README.md

 END_CONFIG
 ```

-The entry DIMENSION is mandatory, and its value should be an integer between 1 to n.
+The entry DIMENSION is mandatory, and its value should be an integer between 1 to *n*.

 A BOARD block should always contain both P1\_LOCATION and P2\_LOCATION entries, each on a newline, and having the form `P1_LOCATION : [row, column]`
 (the colon is mandatory, as well as the brackets [ and ]); row and column are integers, each between 1 and DIMENSION.